 The Gold Medal Exhibition is un-themed and fashioned after the European art salons of the 19th century, for which artists submitted their finest works for jury review.
 Similarly, the Gold Medal Exhibition has a history of encouraging artists to take artistic risks in creating what they consider to be their most important works, which typically range from environmental preservation to social interests and cultural perspectives.

-For the first time, this year’s Gold Medal Exhibition will be unveiled at the Bowers.
-The expansive showcase of more than 200 paintings and sculptures is selected from several hundred entries submitted by current qualified California Art Club members for review by a panel of art experts and leading artists.
+Returning by popular demand, this year’s Gold Medal Exhibition will again be unveiled at the Bowers.
+The expansive showcase of 170 paintings and sculptures is selected from hundreds of entries submitted by current qualified California Art Club members for review by a panel of art experts and leading artists.
 The final collection spotlights today’s most exemplary works by both renowned and up-and-coming artists.